imnotkate/shipattack/README.md

 # shipattack
-Visual Basic game inspired by Battleship.
+Visual Basic game inspired by Battleship (game).

 Created this in High School (not very efficient) and will be improved when I get the opportunity.
 For example, the computer picks random grid positions even after finding the square of a boat and I've repeated code.